prisma/prisma/docs/getting-started.md

 After having selected **MySQL** or **PostgreSQL** in the database selection, you need to provide the database connection details and user credentials for your database server.
 Check out the [MySQL](./core/connectors/mysql.md) and [PostgreSQL](./core/connectors/postgresql.md) connector docs to learn about the connection string format and the required info.

-### Selecting Prisma tools (Photon/Lift)
+### Selecting Prisma tools (Prisma Client JS/Lift)

 If you start with an existing database and the Prisma Framework CLI performed introspection against it to generate the [Prisma schema](./prisma-schema-file.md), you will be asked to select which Prisma tools you want to use:

-- Use Photon and Lift
+- Use Prisma Client JS and Lift
-- [Use only Photon](./photon/use-only-photon.md) (for database access (ORM))
+- [Use only Prisma Client JS](./photon/use-only-photon.md) (for database access (ORM))
 - [Use only Lift](./lift/use-only-lift.md) (for database migrations)

-> **Note**: If you select **only Photon** or **only Lift**, it will still be possible to add the other tool to your project later.
+> **Note**: If you select **only Prisma Client JS** or **only Lift**, it will still be possible to add the other tool to your project later.

 ### Language selection

 If you're starting with a new database or are using a starter kit, you're prompted for the language in which you want to access your database.
-Currently Photon is available in the following languages:
+Currently Prisma Client is available in the following languages:

 - **JavaScript**
 - **TypeScript**